wagtail/wagtail/docs/reference/management_commands.rst

     $ ./manage.py publish_scheduled_pages

-This command publishes or unpublishes pages that have had these actions scheduled by an editor.
+This command publishes, updates or unpublishes pages that have had these actions scheduled by an editor.
 It is recommended to run this command once an hour.

 .. _fixtree: